Chinese Uber Rival Didi Chuxing Launches Food-Delivery Service Pilot

 Could it become a competitor to UberEats?

 China's Didi Chuxing, which bought Uber's Chinese business in 2016, has launched a food-delivery business.
-It's another way in which Didi continues to compete with Uber, which already has its own food-delivery services, UberEats.
+It's another way in which Didi continues to compete with Uber, which already has its own world class food-delivery services, UberEats.

 Didi launched its service April 1 as a pilot program in Wuxi, a city in the southern part of China's Jiangsu province, according to TechCrunch.
 The company claims to have already captured a third of the market in Wuxi, although low promotional prices and other incentives may be boosting business.